 It’s been my experience that most thyroid patients do feel better off of soy products and this number is much higher than those who can consume soy without any issue.

 But if you are someone that really, and I mean really, loves soy products then you can give it a go and experiment with some trial and error.

 While the science may be mixed when it comes to the benefits of soy consumption, I think the data is quite clear when it comes to thyroid patients.

 In most cases, and for most thyroid patients, the cons of consuming soy far outweigh the pros which leads me to believe that most thyroid patients are better off avoiding it.

 Having said that, there may be situations in which soy consumption is both safe and beneficial for thyroid patients.

 Did you know that soy could be potentially harmful to your thyroid gland?

 Are you someone actively consuming soy and avoiding iodine?

-If so, do you think soy is impacting your body's ability to create thyroid hormone?
+If so, do you think soy is impacting your body’s ability to create thyroid hormones?

 Let me know in the comments below!